Russian attack on western Ukraine hits an American factory during the US-led push for peace

 Meanwhile, Ukrainian drones on Thursday wounded four civilians in Russia’s Belgorod region, which borders Ukraine, according to Telegram posts by regional Gov. Vyacheslav Gladkov.
 He said the drones damaged apartment blocks, a commercial site and a car.

-Associated Press reporters Matthew Lee, Konstantin Toropin and Aamer Madhani in Washington, and Emma Burrows in London contributed.
+Associated Press reporters Matthew Lee, Konstantin Toropin and Aamer Madhani in Washington, and Emma Burrows in London contributed to this report.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine